MaxEdwards20/Dune-Snake/README.md

 <!-- TODO -->
 <!-- Screenshots: -->

+## In Progress

+- [ ] MAX: Decide how to build the snake.
+Tons of entities?
+Or one entity with a list of positions?

 ## Items to Develop

 - [ ] Pick head, body, and tail texture for the sandworm
-- [ ] Decide how to build the snake.
-Tons of entities?
-Or one entity with a list of positions?
 - [ ] Animated Sprite for the spice
 - [ ] Collision detection.
 Know whether we hit spice or another sandworm
 - [ ] Map generation